YongHwan2161/Physics/Mathematics/Linear Algebra/Vector Spaces.md

 - For $x\in\mathbf{F}^n$, the additive inverse of $x$, denoted by $-x$, is the vector $-x\in\mathbf{F}^n$ such that $$x+(-x)=0$$ Thus if $x=(x_1,\cdots,x_n)$, then $-x=(-x_1,\cdots,-x_n)$.
 ## Definition: scalar multiplication in $\mathbf{F}^n$
 - The product of a number $\lambda$ and a vector in $\mathbf{F}^n$ is computed by multiplying each coordinate of the vector by $\lambda$:$$\lambda(x_1,\cdots,x_n)=(\lambda x_1,\cdots,\lambda x_n)$$ here $\lambda\in\mathbf{F}$ and $(x_1,\cdots,x_n)\in\mathbf{F}^n$.
-## Digression on Fields
-- A field is a set containing at least two distinct elements called 0 and 1, along with operations of addition